-Due Diligence: Slower and Pricier- Because of stricter lending requirements and Potential Buyer’s being more gun shy, due diligence can be drawn out and more expensive for both sides.
-This alone is a good reason to get a reputable third party appraisal and pre-financing in place.
+Due Diligence: Slower and Pricier- Because of stricter lending requirements and Potential Buyers being more gun shy, due diligence can be drawn out and more expensive for both sides.
+This alone is a good reason to get a reputable third-party appraisal and pre-financing in place.
 Cleaner books and records will help your business stand out and reduce transaction costs.

 The International Buyers are Coming- There have always been foreign buyers looking for businesses in the US.
 However, with the strength of their home currency versus the USD, this has accelerated.
 I have been asked to give seminars in Canada and Great Britain to potential buyers who can also use buying a US business as a vehicle to get a visa.

-You can see this is still a fine time to Exit Business Ownership.
+Despite the credit crunch, you can see this is still a fine time to Exit Business Ownership.
 Whether the Prime Rate is 20% or 5%, the proper steps still need to be taken before your business is brought to market.